 When looking at other areas of the house, there are fewer deciding factors as there are in the hallway, but for example, let’s use an entertainment/living room.
 When seated on a couch or a chair, it’s visually more appealing to look down the boards (parallel with them) at the viewing area vs. across the boards.

-Furthermore, when thinking about your kitchen, the boards should generally flow in the direction of where the traffic flows.
+Furthermore, when thinking about the direction to lay your hardwood floor in your kitchen, the boards should run consistently with the traffic flow.

 Not to make your house seem like its a racetrack or a highway, but these are all things to consider.

-Likely this is WAY over complicating the idea and may just be ironic but there may be some significance to it.
+Likely this is WAY over complicating the idea and may sound ironic, but there may be some significance to it.

 Another thing to consider, especially when you are nailing the floor down, is what way your floor joists run.